The R Tucker Thompson

-The engine is a 180 HP John Deere diesel which drives the generators for ship’s power.
+The engine is a 180 HP John Deere diesel.
 The bilge pumping system is connected to each water-tight compartment and is big enough to deliver 20 tonnes per hour out of the ship.
-She carries sufficient fuel for 2000 mile range and water for 6 weeks at sea with careful use.
+She carries sufficient fuel for a 2000 mile range and water for 6 weeks at sea (with careful use).
 Her navigation equipment includes GPS, radar, Furono depth sounder and we have a Koden HF 4000 radio for long range communication.
-She carries a 4.2 metre Zodiac Class rescue inflatable with a 20 HP outboard.
+She carries a 3.8 metre Naiad rescue inflatable with a 25 HP 4-stroke outboard.

-The ship’s current survey is class seven foreign vessel which means that she can carry passengers around the coast of New Zealand as well as off shore.
-She has been built and maintained to the highest standards and is professionally manned and equipped to go anywhere in the world at any time.
-The R. Tucker Thompson has a very high reputation in the traditional sailing world and is considered a perfect example of a working Tall Ship with the advantage of being new and safe.
-We have carried hundreds of people around the world and around the Pacific with no accidents, as well as over 120,000 people on day pleasure trips.
+The R. Tucker Thompson has a very high reputation in the traditional sailing world and is considered a perfect example of a working tall ship with the advantage of being new and safe.
+We have carried hundreds of people around the world and around the Pacific, thousands of trainees off the Taitokerau Northland coast, as well as over 140,000 people on day pleasure trips.